List of recurring Monty Python's Flying Circus characters: Gumbys

 Gumby flower arranging.
 He is played here by Terry Gilliam at the Python reunion, Monty Python Live (Mostly), in July 2014.

 Gumbys are characters of limited intelligence and vocabulary.
 They speak haltingly, in a loud, indistinct manner.
-They wear round wire glasses, Fair Isle pattern tank tops and Wellington boots, which leads to their alternative name of the "gum boots" and the influence for the name "Gumby."
+They wear round wire glasses, Fair Isle pattern sweater vests and Wellington boots, which leads to their alternative name of the "gum boots" and the influence for the name "Gumby."
 Their shirt sleeves and trouser legs are always rolled up, exposing their forearms and calves.
 Gumbys stand stoop-shouldered, with their hands permanently clenched in front of them, elbows slightly bent, and their feet turned to the outside.
 They wear folded white handkerchiefs knotted at the corners on their heads, which supposedly limit their intelligence (as they are sometimes more normal until they put them on), and have toothbrush moustaches.
 Their most famous catchphrases are "My brain hurts!" and repeated shouts of "Hello!" and "Sorry!"
 The Gumby character first appeared in "Secret Service Dentists" in episode 5, but without being named.

 The Gumbys were part of the Pythons' satirical view of 1970s television condescendingly encouraging more involvement from the "man on the street."
 Gumbys were frequently cast as intellectuals, but invariably exposed their own stupidity while trying to voice an intelligent opinion.
 The first was played by John Cleese.
 All of the Pythons have played one of them at one time or another.
 The Pythons did not always have ordinary people as dimwitted as the Gumbys.
 "Stadium of Light, Jarrow" seems to support the new television philosophy.

 The "first official Monty Python Guinness world record attempt," scheduled on the 50th anniversary of the first show, 5 October 2019, broke the record for "the largest gathering of people dressed as Gumbys."